popkinj/grunt-insert/README.md

 ### Options

-#### options.backup
+#### options.remove
-Type: `Boolean`
+Type: `string`
-Default value: false
+Default value: null

-**This doesn't exist yet.**
-For a backup file to be written for each build.
-It stores the original file before any and all insertion.
+Specify a string to be removed from the source code.

 ### Usage Examples